owickstrom/purescript-node-crypto/README.md

 # purescript-node-crypto

 This library wraps the [Crypto](https://nodejs.org/api/crypto.html) library in NodeJS in a PureScript API.

-The current implementation is very young and experimental.
+## Status

+The current implementation is experimental and lacks bindings for many of the functions in the Crypto library.
+I have just implemented the ones that I have needed so far.
+If you want to add more bindings, please submit an issue and then we can discuss a pull request.

 ## Build & Test